iondmnt/Product-Catalog-Matching/README.md

 # Product-Catalog-Matching
-A project to match free-text descriptions to given products from a catalog
+A project to match free-text descriptions to given products from a catalog.

+Dependencies:
+-pandas
+-matplotlib
+-pathlib
+-sentence_transformers
+-nltk
+-re
+-numpy
+-rapidfuzz

+User Guide to run the algorithm:
+  To run this algorithm you need 2 csv files:
+  a.
+The catalog of products
+  b.
+The free-text descriptions dataset

+  -Place these 2 files in a folder and alter the paths in the second module of the jupyter notebook.
+  -If you do not want to consider other models, comment out modules [18] and [19] -Run the algorithm